 QMP 10.1.1 Subcontractor Completion and Self-Evaluation is a requirement

-Note that the GC can require other element as quality requirements, but these are the core requirements.
+Note that the GC can require other element as quality requirements, but these above are the core requirements.

 10. Communications

 All communications from Contractor will be addressed to Owner’s Rep at email address in item 6 above unless otherwise requested.